gitbls/pistrong/README.md

 I have only tested Android using Lineage 17.1.
 Please report your experience with Android devices and pistrong!

-### iOS/MacOS
+### iOS/macOS

-I'm not aware of any issues using pistrong with iOS clients.
-It's my understanding that MacOS networking is similar (the same?) as iOS networking.
-I don't have a Mac for testing to validate that this works.
-If you use pistrong with a Mac please let me know.
+I'm not aware of any issues using pistrong with iOS/macOS clients.

 ### Linux